OSGeo/PROJ/docs/source/operations/transformations/affine.rst

     * :math:`\theta` is the angle about which the axes of the source CRS need to be rotated to coincide with the axes of the target CRS, counter-clockwise being positive

-Units and Limitations
+Usage notes
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-The :code:`+proj=affine` transformation has specific unit-handling behavior that is not obvious from the parameter list.
-These points are important for correct
-usage:

-**1. Input and output angular units**

-When :code:`+proj=affine` is used on angular coordinates (longitude/latitude):

-* **Input angular values are interpreted in radians**
-* **Output angular values are expressed in degrees**

-Example (showing the implicit unit conversion):

-    $ echo 0 1 | cs2cs +proj=affine +xoff=1
-    57d17'44.806"W  57d17'44.806"N 0.000

-The numeric input "1" is interpreted as one radian, and the output is reported in degrees.
-Users should be aware of this implicit unit conversion when applying affine steps to geographic coordinate values.

-**2. Affine transformation cannot be used directly with the `proj` utility**

-Attempting to run:

-    proj +proj=affine

-will produce the error:

-    can't initialize operations that take non-angular input coordinates
+The `+proj=affine` operation applies a purely mathematical affine transformation on coordinate values.
+It does **not** perform any unit conversion and is not aware of whether coordinates are angular or linear.
+Users must ensure that the values provided to the affine operation are expressed in the appropriate units for their intended purpose.

-This is expected. :code:`+proj=affine` must be used **as a step inside a PROJ pipeline**, where its input coordinate type is determined by previous pipeline steps.
+The affine operation can be used with the `cct` utility or as a step inside a PROJ pipeline.

-Example of valid usage inside a pipeline:
+Example (using cct):

-    proj pipeline +step +proj=affine +xoff=1
+    echo "1 2" | cct +proj=affine +xoff=1

-**3. Recommended usage**

-The affine transformation is generally intended for:

-* Modifying projected coordinates
-* Applying small adjustments inside pipelines
-* Implementing EPSG parametric and similarity transforms

-When applied to geographic coordinates, users must explicitly handle/unit-convert angles as needed.

 Parameters